Lévy flight: Applications

 Another application is the Lévy flight foraging hypothesis.
-When sharks and other ocean predators cannot find food, they abandon Brownian motion, the random motion seen in swirling gas molecules, for Lévy flight — a mix of long trajectories and short, random movements found in turbulent fluids.
+When sharks and other ocean predators cannot find food, they abandon the Brownian motion, the random motion seen in swirling gas molecules, for the Lévy flight — a mix of long trajectories and short, random movements found in turbulent fluids.
 Researchers analyzed over 12 million movements recorded over 5,700 days in 55 data-logger-tagged animals from 14 ocean predator species in the Atlantic and Pacific Oceans, including silky sharks, yellowfin tuna, blue marlin and swordfish.
 The data showed that Lévy flights interspersed with Brownian motion can describe the animals' hunting patterns.
 Birds and other animals (including humans) follow paths that have been modeled using Lévy flight (e.g. when searching for food).
+An example of an animal, specifically a beetle, that uses Lévy flight patterns is Pterostichus melanarius.
+When the beetles are hungry and food is scarce, they avoid searching for prey in locations that other individuals of P. melanarius have visited.
+This behavior is optimal for widely dispersed prey that may not always be fully consumed at one time, such as slugs.

-Biological flight data can also apparently be mimicked by other models such as composite correlated random walks, which grow across scales to converge on optimal Lévy walks.
+Additionally, biological flight can also apparently be mimicked by other models such as composite correlated random walks, which grow across scales to converge on optimal Lévy walks.
 Composite Brownian walks can be finely tuned to theoretically optimal Lévy walks but they are not as efficient as Lévy search across most landscapes types, suggesting selection pressure for Lévy walk characteristics is more likely than multi-scaled normal diffusive patterns.

+Furthermore, it has been shown that Lévy walk appears in high-energy particle physics as well.
+Observations indicate that Lévy-processes occur in high-energy heavy-ion collisions.
+Here, hadronic scattering and decays after a high-energy heavy-ion collision lead to power-law tailed spatial particle creation (hadron freeze-out from the quark-gluon plasma) distributions.

 Efficient routing in a network can be performed by links having a Levy flight length distribution with specific values of alpha.